Two Weeks in Italy: A Perfect Itinerary for First Timers

 With so much to learn, see, eat, and drink in Italy, how do you even go about planning a trip to Italy?

-We’re going to give you our version of the best way to experience Italy for the first time all based on our own experiences over the course of multiple trips including Alysha’s six month stint living in Rome, almost six weeks in Italy a few years back, and another three weeks in 2022.
+We’re going to give you our version of the best way to experience Italy for the first time all based on our own experiences over the course of multiple trips (Matt has been to Italy every year for the past four years, with a trip planned for next spring to share Italy with his uncle, a first timer).

 As you can pretty clearly see, we can’t get enough Italy in our lives.

-In this guide to planning your itinerary, here’s what we’re going to cover:
+In this guide to spending two weeks in Italy, here’s what we’re going to cover:

 This itinerary covers Italy’s major cities – Rome, Florence, and Venice – along with some time spent in less heralded places like Bologna that most tourists miss, but we believe is well worth a stop.

-Throughout the guide, we’ll share our favorite finds and experiences in Italy based on our multiple trips (including six weeks in Italy a couple of years ago, a more recent three week trip in the fall of 2022, and a relatively short trip to Rome in 2024) to help you plan your unforgettable trip.
+Throughout the guide, we’ll share our favorite finds and experiences in Italy based on our multiple trips to help you plan your unforgettable trip.

 Sound good to you?
 Let’s get into it.